Annual Events at Kitara Foundation

 The show’s main goal is to inspire and stimulate the tourism entrepreneurship acumen among the youth as one of the ways to alleviate the high youth unemployment rate prevalent in the region and increase tourism potentials of the region.

-2. Kitara Tourism Development Appreciation Day: A day to recognize, appreciate and cement our partnerships in the Tourism Development Industry (both in the business and service arena).
+3. Kitara Annual Tourism Appreciation Day (KATAD): A day to recognize, appreciate and cement our partnerships in the Tourism Development Industry (both in the business and service arena).
 We do not often get time to reach to our partners, service providers, clients and suppliers to tell them how important they are to us in our businesses.
 Even writing a letter is as difficult as calling on phone or sending a text.
-On this day, we meet one another to tell each other how important and valuable we are to one another, and to pledge our commitment to supporting each other on our next journey.

 This annual event will attract stakeholders and partners in tourism development at National, regional and local levels both in business and service fields.

-3. Kitara Annual Cultural Festival: Several cultural fairs and festivals have been run on National, Regional and local levels, but none has been meant to recognize and appreciate the unique historical features of Kitara Region as a cultural section on the globe.
+4. Kitara Annual Cultural Festival (KACF): Several cultural fairs and festivals have been run on National, Regional and local levels, but none has been meant to recognize and appreciate the unique historical features of Kitara Region as a cultural section on the globe.
 The Kitara Cultural Festival will be running each year under the theme “Appreciating who we are; celebrating Cultural Diversity”; The festival is an opportunity to showcase the different cultures that make the Kitara region so diverse and unique on this continent and in Uganda in particular.

 “The fair will establish a platform where the different groups of Banyakitara can celebrate, appreciate and explore a diversity of cultures alongside their own.”